yshah9103/Collison-Avoidance-using-PRRT-Path-Planning-and-PID-Controller/code/readme.md

 ### Step 1:
 Installing Dependencies-
-Install Turtlebot3 in ubuntu
+Install Turtlebot3 in ubuntu.

 ### Step 2:
-Perform the following steps in the terminal prior to running the main launch files to run the package successfully export TURTLEBOT3_MODEL=waffle
+Perform the following steps in the terminal prior to running the main launch files to run the package successfully. export TURTLEBOT3_MODEL=waffle

 ### Step 3: